barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 ### Character

 This is arguably the most difficult concept of all discussed here.
-Probably the reason is the illusory simplicity.
+Probably the reason is its illusory simplicity.
 Indeed, looking at `A` letter we know that it maps to decimal code `65`.
 Every even non-american keyboard has such a key and consoles knowns how to depict this letter from `65` code in memory or read from a file.
 Why to complicate simple things?